FOSDEM/website/content/interviews/benjamin-henrion.markdown

 Q: Can you share a typical anecdote about him?

-After the [NoOOXML campaign](http://noooxml.wikidot.com/) in 2008, Pieter set up an award (the Kayak Award) for the best team that was fighting the OOXML ISO standardization at ISO.
+After the [NoOOXML campaign](http://noooxml.wikidot.com/) in 2008, Pieter set up an award (the Kayak Award) for the best team that was fighting the OOXML standardization at ISO.
 At the end, we gave the award to Microsoft, they were just too good at corrupting the process.
 At some point, we learned from a trusted source that Pieter was on Microsoft's blacklist.
 Pieter went to a conference where there